OliPohl/rtspPhotographer/README.md

 sudo apt install git
 ```

-3. Clone repository (Install it wherever you want, just be sure to adjust the path in step 7 to match your new path.)
+3. Clone repository (Install it wherever you want, just be sure to adjust the path in step 7 to match your new path)
 ```
 cd Documents
 ```